zdyar89/commify_demo/README.md

 # Commify Demo

+# Description:
-# This is a .NET 9 framework project for the Commify interview cycle utilizing Blazor Server pages/components for the frontend.
+- This is a .NET 9 framework project for the Commify interview cycle utilizing Blazor Server pages/components for the frontend.

 # Tools & Software
 - .NET 9